cytokineking/Boltz2_IpSAE/README.md

 - `--use_best_model` (affects global heatmap aggregation only)
 - `--num_cpu 4` (used for the final global stage in `visualise_binder_validation`).

+**Multi-GPU / resume options**:

+- `--gpus`:
+  - Omitted → sequential, single-worker behavior (one binder at a time).
+  - `--gpus all` → use all available CUDA GPUs on the machine.
+  - `--gpus 0,1,2` → use the listed GPU IDs, one worker process per GPU.
+- `--resume`:
+  - Reuses an existing `--out_dir` and detects which binders still need Boltz/ipSAE/summary work.
+  - Fully completed binders (with predictions, `ipsae_summary.csv`, and a summary row) are skipped.
+- `--overwrite`:
+  - Deletes `--out_dir` if it exists and starts from scratch.
+  - Mutually exclusive with `--resume`.

 Logging:

 - Default: clean stage/progress messages, logs written under `out_dir/logs/`.